Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride features gently rolling hills with scenic sea views.
-Most of the cycling is on the Portuguese Coastal Way of St. James, which follows a main roadway.
-You may be sharing the Camino de Santiago with pilgrims; the path can become crowded in the summer months.
-Your ride will also follow narrow hillside roads with little traffic if you decide for more challenging morning option.
-The afternoon return ride could have coastal headwinds.
-The VBT support vehicle will be available for anyone wishing to shuttle back to the parador.
+Today’s ride features gently rolling hills and scenic sea views, with most of the route following the Portuguese Coastal Way of St. James along a main roadway.
+You may share the Camino de Santiago with pilgrims, and the path can become crowded during the summer months.
+For those seeking more of a challenge, a morning option includes narrow hillside roads with little traffic.
+On the return ride, coastal headwinds are possible.
+The VBT support vehicle will be available for anyone who prefers to shuttle back to the parador.
+An additional independent ride may be available for experienced cyclists—ask your trip leader for details.

 Cumulative Distance Range: 20 – 40 km (12 – 24 miles)